2024 Cambodian Senate election

 Senate elections were held in Cambodia on 25 February 2024.
 These were the fifth Senate elections in the country's history.

+The elections saw the opposition re-enter the Senate.
+This also marked as the first time an opposition party successfully obtained seats in the Parliament after the CNRP's dissolution in 2017.

 Background

 After resigning as prime minister in 2023, Hun Sen stated his intention to continue his political career as the President of the Cambodian People's Party (CPP), a member of the National Assembly, and the President of the Supreme Privy Council.
 After the Senate election on 25 February 2024, he announced his intention to also become President of the Senate.
 In recent years, major opposition parties to Hun Sen's regime have been prevented from contesting elections due to controversial court rulings.
 In the previous Senate elections in 2018, the CPP won all contested seats in the chamber after the dissolution of its main rival, the Cambodia National Rescue Party, which was believed to have been engineered by the government.

 On 5 September 2023, the Candlelight Party (CLP) was advised by the National Election Committee (NEC) to make every effort to locate the original registration document issued by the Ministry of Interior or obtain a new one in order to be eligible to vote in the Senate election.
 NEC spokesman Hang Puthea suggested that CLP leaders should try to locate the missing original paperwork or appeal to the Ministry of Interior to follow the legal process in order to obtain a new original document to register the candidates and parties at the NEC.
 According to CLP spokesman Kimsour Phirith, party officials wrote to Interior Minister Sar Sokha to address the issue with the party's registration documentation.
 According to him, the party is still exerting significant effort to request that the Ministry of Interior streamline the procedure and make it simpler for political parties to register.